 The Dyson Corrale features a safety lock button to clamp the plates closed after use.
 This can prevent little ones from touching and burning their hands.
 It's also a great feature to help make the hair straightener's footprint a little smaller.
 Since this hair straightener is cordless, it will run out of charge and turn off after 30 minutes, whether it's being used or not.
 This can be seen as an added beneficial safety feature.
 In the box with the Dyson Corrale also comes with a stylish heat-resistant travel pouch for storing after use.

-The Dyson Corrale straightened our tester's hair effectively at 165ºC – and it stayed straight for a good while.
-Bearing in mind that most hair straighteners without heat setting choices will automatically heat to 185ºC, that's good news.
+The Dyson Corrale straightens our hair effectively at 165ºC, though we usually opt for 185ºC to ensure our style stays put for longer.
+Be sure to bear in mind that most hair straighteners without heat setting choices will automatically heat to 185ºC.

 The Dyson Corrale comes with a two-year guarantee.
 Should anything go wrong with your new hair straightener and it's less than two years old, it's protected for parts and labour by Dyson.
 Peace of mind when spending £400.